emaralive/bp-rest-api-v1-docs/bp-rest-api-handbook/reference/components.md

 ### Example of use

 <aside class="success">
-<strong>Alert</strong>: To use the `wp.apiRequest` function, you need to enqueue the `wp-api-request` JavaScript or use it as a dependency of your script.
-Refer to [this page](https://developer.wordpress.org/plugins/javascript/enqueuing/) to know more about loading JavaScript files in WordPress.
+<strong>Alert</strong>: To use the <code>wp.apiRequest</code> function, you need to enqueue the <code>wp-api-request</code> JavaScript or use it as a dependency of your script.
+Refer to <a href="https://developer.wordpress.org/plugins/javascript/enqueuing/">this page</a> to know more about loading JavaScript files in WordPress.
 </aside>

 <aside class="notice">
-<strong>Note</strong>: The code example in the righthand column are in the <strong>PHP</strong> language.
+<strong>Note</strong>: Click a language tab at the top of the righthand column to view a code example for that language.
 </aside>

 ```javascript